DuoRAT: Towards Simpler Text-to-SQL Models: Experiments

-For most of our experiments we use the Spider dataset \cite{yu_spider:_2018} and evaluate the predicted SQL queries with the \textit{exact-match} accuracy as determined by the official Spider evaluation script.
+For most of our experiments we use the Spider dataset \citep{yu_spider:_2018} and evaluate the predicted SQL with the \textit{exact-match} (EM) accuracy from the official Spider evaluation script.
 The Spider training set contains 8,659 questions for 146 databases.
-Spider development set contains 1,034 questions for 20 databases.
+The Spider development set contains 1,034 questions for 20 databases.
 We exclude the \verb+baseball1+ questions from the training data because the schema of this database is too large.
 To compare DuoRAT to the models in the literature we evaluate it on the original development set as released on January 8, 2019.
 In all other experiments we use the corrected development set that was released on June 7, 2020.
-Furthermore, we test our Spider-trained models on several earlier single-database text-to-SQL datasets, see Section~\ref{sec:single-database} for more details.